clivewalker/Perch-Dashboard-Links-Widget/README.md

 ### Note:

-* This is personal project for me to learn about Perch widgets.
+* This is a personal project for me to learn about Perch widgets.
 * Perch dashboard widgets are re-ordered via drag and drop although there is a bug with some versions of Perch where this functionality is broken.
 Perch themselves know about this.